Third Year and Beyond

 The Role of the Thesis Advisory Committee

-The Thesis Advisory Committee evaluates the scientific quality and importance of the student’s work and to decide at what point the student will receive permission to write the dissertation.
-In general, adequate dissertation work should result in at least two significant bodies of work for which the student is the primary contributor.
-Minimally, one of these must be published or accepted for publication in a peer-reviewed scientific journal.
-In circumstances where this standard is not or cannot be met, the Thesis Advisory Committee retains the authority to approve the dissertation for defense; however, the final Committee report must include a written justification.
-In this circumstance, the Committee chair will share the report with the DGS, and permission to graduate will require approval of the DGS.
+The Thesis Advisory Committee evaluates the scientific quality and significance of the student’s work.
+The committee decides when the student can write their PhD thesis dissertation.
+In general, adequate dissertation work should result in at least two (2) significant bodies of scholarship for which the student is the primary contributor.
+Minimally, one must be published or accepted for publication in a peer-reviewed scientific journal.
+When this standard is not or cannot be met, the Thesis Advisory Committee has the authority to approve the dissertation for defense; however, the final committee report must include a written justification.
+The DGS provides the final approval for graduation.

-Formal permission to write the thesis implies that all of the data to be included in this document have been reviewed by the Thesis Advisory Committee and met with their approval.
-Upon receiving official permission to write, the candidate must complete the dissertation within six months.
+Formal permission to write the thesis implies that all of the data included in the document has been reviewed by the Thesis Advisory Committee and met with their approval.

-The completed dissertation must be submitted to all members of the Thesis Advisory Committee at least two weeks in advance of the scheduled defense to allow time for review.
+The completed dissertation must be submitted to all members of the Thesis Advisory Committee at least two (2) weeks before the scheduled defense to allow time for review.
 If any member of the Advisory Committee finds the written dissertation unsuitable for defense, they should notify the candidate's mentor in writing at least five (5) days before the defense date.